nacano/boilerplate-website/README.md

 - If your project has coding guidelines, change the configuration file to suit your environment.

+- Project settings should be added to `.env` and not registered in git.(Please refer to the sample configuration to create your own.)

 - The dist directory are only html verified, so the developer is responsible for checking the generated files.

 - Please run `yarn lint` and `yarn test` frequently to ensure the quality of your source code.